Soares/simplifience.com/post/reality/order.md

 Everything ordered has rules.
 The rules don't have to be @post[simple]reality/simple, they don't have to be understandable, but they have to be present.
 Even if they were complicated beyond human comprehension, they would be present. @post[There is no such thing as mystery]reality/mystery: even if we can't *discover* the structure behind reality's patterns, we know that reality does have structured patterns.

-The order of reality fallows laws without exception.
+The order of reality follows laws without exception.
 Any law that operates *with* exception isn't a @post[true law of reality]reality/verities -- if reality breaks the laws that you think govern the universe, then it turns out they didn't govern the universe after all.
 If reality breaks what you thought was a rule then the *true* rule includes that exception.

 The Rules of reality are the ones that fully describe how reality works.
 Reality can't break those rules, because reality is *contained within* those rules.
 Whatever reality breaks out of is not reality's container.

 We know such rules exist, because reality exists.
 At minimum, we can point and say "reality works like that".
-There's an upper bound for how complicated reality can be, and tha upper bound is reality itself.
+There's an upper bound for how complicated reality can be, and that upper bound is reality itself.

 If you want to know exactly what happens when you throw a rock off of a cliff, there is a *perfect* model you can use which will never lie: pick up a rock and toss it off a cliff.